 If you’re in this sector, you may already be neck-deep in ERP selection.
 However, you may not be certain you’re on the right track.

-Today, we’ll answer several questions: What are other companies investing in?
+Today, we’ll answer all your burning questions: What are other companies implementing?
 What pain points are they fixing?
-Finally, what best practices are essential for digital transformation in the oil and gas industry?
+What best practices are essential for digital transformation in the oil and gas industry?

 Read on to discover the answers you need to know.